lanl/MPI-Bash/INSTALL.md

 MPI-Bash has been packaged for a few Linux distributions (cf. [issue #9](https://github.com/lanl/MPI-Bash/issues/9)) so you may be able to install it with your distribution's package manager.
 If not, then continue reading.

+MPI-Bash is implemented as a Bash plugin.
+To date, it has been tested only with Bash versions 4.3.*x* and 4.4.*x*, and there is indication that MPI-Bash does not work with Bash v4.2 or earlier ([issue #10](https://github.com/lanl/MPI-Bash/issues/10)).

-MPI-Bash requires the Bash header files.
-On Debian/Ubuntu, these are provided by the [`bash-builtins` package](https://packages.debian.org/search?searchon=names&keywords=bash-builtins), in which case you can follow Option 1 below.
-Alternatively, the Bash header files can be found in the Bash source code (Option 2).
+To install MPI-Bash you will need the Bash header files.
+On Debian/Ubuntu these are provided by the [`bash-builtins` package](https://packages.debian.org/search?searchon=names&keywords=bash-builtins).
+If you have `bash-builtins`, follow Option 1 below.
+Alternatively, the Bash header files can be found in the Bash source code, as discussed in Option 2.

 Option 1: Package-provided Bash header files
 --------------------------------------------